 The government anticipates that up to 20% of homes and businesses in the UK may not get upgraded by commercial investment by 2030 and to upgrade these will require some public subsidy funding support.
-They have therefore set up the £5 Billion Project Gigabit Programme which includes procurements and voucher schemes and is being managed by Building Digital UK (BDUK), part of the Department for Science, Innovation and Technology (DSIT).
+They have therefore set up the £5 Billion Project Gigabit Programme which includes procurements and alternative solutions such as the voucher scheme and is being managed by Building Digital UK (BDUK), part of the Department for Science, Innovation and Technology (DSIT).

 Procurements